Students in J-1 status are considered participants of the Exchange Visitor Program, which is managed by the U.S.

 Student in J-1 status are considered participants of the Exchange Visitor Program.
 The Exchange Visitor Program is managed by the US Department of State.

-Each student in J-1 status is considered a participant of The Exchange Visitor Program.
-The sponsor of this Program is a university or organization that has brought you to the US to fulfill a specific educational objective.
-Such sponsorship by a university may or may not signify financial support.
+The sponsor of this program can a university or organization that has brought you to the US to fulfill a specific educational objective.
+Sponsorship by a university may or may not signify financial support.
 Sponsorship by an organization, on the other hand, is commonly connected with some level of financial support.

-In most cases, the Program Sponsor issues the initial DS-2019 (needed to enter the US) and all subsequent DS-2019s needed for extensions.
-The Program Sponsor also has the authority to approve or deny on-campus and off-campus work permission, school transfers, and Academic Training.
-The Program Sponsor is listed on section #2 of the DS-2019 form.
+In most cases, a program sponsor issues the initial DS-2019 (needed to enter the US) and subsequent DS-2019s.
+The program sponsor also has the authority to approve or deny on-campus, school transfers, and Academic Training.
+The program sponsor is listed on section #2 of the DS-2019 form.

 Maintaining Legal Status: Basic Guidelines

 Students should be aware of the federal regulations governing their immigration status during and after completion of the study program.
-Violation of any of these regulations may result in the loss of visa status.
-If you "fall out of status" for any reason, you will no longer be eligible for work permission or other benefits afforded by your status.
+Violation of any of these regulations may result in the loss of immigration status.
+If you "fall out of status" for any reason, you will no longer be eligible for permission to study, work or other benefits afforded by the J-1 status.
 In some cases, you may be required to return to your home country.

-Listed below are guidelines that J-1 international students should follow to make sure their J-1 visa status remains valid.
-Although other situations not mentioned here may lead to the loss of status, following these guidelines will help you to avoid many unnecessary problems.
-Consult with an Advisor in Berkeley International Office if there is ever a question about your visa status.
+Listed below are guidelines J-1 international students should follow to make sure their J-1 visa status remains valid.
+Although other situations not mentioned here may lead to the loss of status, following these guidelines will help you to avoid unnecessary problems.
+Consult with an advisor in Berkeley International Office if you have questions about your visa status.

 - Keep your passport valid at all times.

-Contact your for information about renewing your passport validity. .
+Contact your for information about renewing your passport. .